 On the portrait black and white copy, using multicultural crayons, have students color their skin, hair and eyes.
 This will add a neat effect.
 Cut out the head from the copy paper and save for the end.

-Students are told to create their animals just inside the lines they traced on the watercolor paper, so that it looks very organic with the animals layered behind them.
+Students create animals inside the lines they traced on the watercolor paper.
+This will help it look more organic with the animals layered behind them.

-I ask students to include 3 or so animals in their final image and large branches, flowers and leaves.
+Ask students to include three or more animals in their final image.
+They should include large branches, flowers and leaves.
 The plants and animals can frame the page and allow for some sky to show.
-Once everything is drawn, it is covered with sharpie marker.
+Once everything is drawn in pencil, students can trace over it with sharpie marker, and colored with crayon.

-After all is colored, the sky is finally painted.
-Once it dries, the crayon colored copy can be glued on top.
+After the animals and branches are colored, students paint the sky.
+Once the paint dries, the portrait can be glued on top.

 Leave a Reply